nestauk/svizzle/doc/dev.md

 - `npm install`
 - `npm run lernacleanboot`

-### Components site
+### Site

-To test components:
+Running the site:

 - make sure to do the steps above
 - `cd packages/docs/site`
 - `npm run dev`
 - navigate to `http://localhost:3000/svizzle` (or similar port)

-Since packages are linked in Lerna, the components website should now reload every time you update the source code of a Svizzle component.
+Since packages are linked in Lerna, the components website should reload every time you update the source code of a Svizzle package.

-## Preparing for new versions
+## Bumping versions

+### Preparation

 - checkout the `dev` branch.
 - for each package, check that we're exporting from all the modules in the `index.js`